 Celebrity Police Officers

-It takes all kinds of people, from all walks of life, to work in law enforcement.
-Even some celebrities hear the calling to walk the thin blue line, and there have been plenty of famous people who were police officers, also.
-Whether they got their start walking a beat or made it a point to give back after they made it big, here are some celebrities who are also cops.
+People from all walks of life work in law enforcement.
+Even some celebrities hear the calling to walk the thin blue line, and there have been plenty of famous people who were or are police officers.
+Some got their start walking a beat, but other celebrity cops made it a point to give back after they made it big.

-This former Damn Yankee, outspoken political activist and rock and roll legend is said to also serve as a reserve deputy constable in Texas.
-Long an advocate for gun rights, Nugent has done work to support DARE programs and other law enforcement friendly endeavors.
-It seems that he'd also like a chance to get some criminals in a Stranglehold.
+The former Amboy Duke and Damn Yankee, outspoken political activist, and rock and roll legend has been a reserve deputy with the Lake County Sheriff Department in Michigan since the early 1980s.
+Long an advocate for gun rights, Nugent has done work to support DARE programs and other law enforcement-friendly endeavors.
+It seems that he'd also like a chance to get some criminals in a "Stranglehold."

 The King of Rock and Roll was a famous fan of law enforcement.
-He collected badges and police equipment and was an avid admirer of police, particularly federal special agents.
-In 1970, Elvis met with President Richard Nixon, professing a disdain for the hippie drug culture.
+He collected badges and police equipment and was an avid admirer of the police, particularly federal special agents.
+Elvis met with President Richard Nixon in 1970, professing a disdain for the hippie drug culture.
 President Nixon made him an honorary drug enforcement agent.
-Ironically, Elvis died of a prescription drug overdose 7 years later.

 Kam Fong Chun